Han Ong

 Han Ong (born 1968) is an American playwright and novelist.
-He is both a high-school dropout and one of the youngest recipients of a MacArthur Foundation "genius" grant.
-Born in the Philippines, he moved to the United States at 16.
+A high-school dropout, he is one of the youngest recipients of a MacArthur Fellowship.
+Born in the Philippines, Ong moved to the United States at 16.
 His works, which include the novels Fixer Chao and The Disinherited, address such themes as outsiderness, cultural conflict, and class conflict.

-"I've written enough now to figure out I have a recurring tendency, which is that a lot of my characters are outsiders," Ong told a reporter after the debut of his second book, "It comes from being an outsider twice over—my queerness and my ethnicity.
+"I've written enough now to figure out I have a recurring tendency, which is that a lot of my characters are outsiders", Ong told a reporter after the debut of his second book.
+"It comes from being an outsider twice over—my queerness and my ethnicity.
 I think it's a gift, though.
 In life it may not be a gift, but in art it is."

 Background

 Han Ong was born on February 5, 1968, to ethnic Chinese parents in Manila, the Philippines.
-His family immigrated to the United States in 1984, and they settled in Koreatown in Los Angeles.
+His family immigrated to the U.S. in 1984, and settled in Koreatown in Los Angeles.
 He attended Grant High School, a predominantly white school.
 Ong did not share a close relationship with his four siblings, and he struggled with a sense of alienation in his new homeland as well as with his experience with adolescence.
 He recalled, "Puberty plus a new country—both are tough enough on their own."
-Thus, he found solace in books and television.
+He found solace in books and television.

 A high school drama course sparked his interest in theater.
-He wrote his first play at age sixteen and was admitted to a young playwrights' lab at the Los Angeles Theater Center.
-He dropped out of high school at age eighteen because he did not feel that it was beneficial; however, he earned a GED later.
+He wrote his first play at age 16 and was admitted to a young playwrights' lab at the Los Angeles Theater Center.
+He dropped out of high school at 18 because he did not feel it was beneficial; he earned a GED later.
 Ong worked several odd jobs to support himself as he wrote, such as working in a trophy-manufacturing warehouse, until he was awarded a commission from the Mark Taper Forum and a grant from the National Endowment for the Arts.